You are considered homeless if you

 - Refuse to work with us

 Do not carry out the tasks in your Personalised Housing Plan you agreed to

 We hope that by completing the actions in your Personalised Housing Plan and with our support we will help relieve your homelessness.
-We will try and help you secure a six month assured short hold tenancy in the private rented sector.
+We will try to help you secure a six-month assured short hold tenancy in the private rented sector.